 POSTED BY July 1, 2013 COMMENTS (66)ON

-Have you ever thought of applying for Priority Banking with your bank (also called as Preferred banking) ?
-A lot of banks offer something called as “Priority Banking Solutions” to their customers who qualify the eligibility criteria.
-A priority banking customer is treated in a more special way and is taken care with priority by bank.
+Have you ever thought of applying for Priority Banking with your bank (also called as Preferred banking)?
+A lot of banks offer something called “Priority Banking Solutions” to their customers who qualify the eligibility criteria.
+A priority banking customer is treated in a more special way and is taken care of priority by the bank.
 Let us talk about it in detail and does it make any sense for you as a customer to apply for priority banking customer or not?

 When I looked at HDFC Priority Programme, its eligibility criteria mentions this –

 You are eligible for the HDFC Bank Priority Programme ** if you:

 - Hold at least one Savings or Current account, sole or joint, with HDFC Bank.

 - Maintain a minimum Average Monthly balance of Rs.
 15 Lakhs across all your accounts (Savings, Current and Fixed Deposits*)